Top 5 2nd Quarter Trades of MY - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were MY Wealth Management Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were MYCIO WEALTH PARTNERS, LLC’s top five trades of the quarter.

-During the quarter, MY Wealth Management Inc. bought 34,997 shares of ARCA:VV for a total holding of 85,453.
-The trade had a 6.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $204.83.
+MYCIO WEALTH PARTNERS, LLC reduced their investment in NYSE:CB by 40,924 shares.
+The trade had a 2.62% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $203.13.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Large Cap ETF has a price-earnings ratio of 18.60 and a price-book ratio of 3.57.
+In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.19 and a price-book ratio of 1.48.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Merlyn.AI Bull-Rider Bear-Fighter ETF has a price-book ratio of 2.24.
+In terms of valuation, iShares Russell 1000 Growth ETF has a price-earnings ratio of 24.90 and a price-book ratio of 8.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-MY Wealth Management Inc. reduced their investment in ARCA:SPTS by 183,919 shares.
-The trade had a 4.92% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.03.
+During the quarter, MYCIO WEALTH PARTNERS, LLC bought 6,758 shares of ARCA:VIG for a total holding of 54,548.
+The trade had a 0.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $160.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P MidCap Momentum ETF has a price-earnings ratio of 9.90 and a price-book ratio of 2.03.
+In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 19.25 and a price-book ratio of 3.95.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.